 Patients in a dual diagnosis program require specialized treatment that addresses both issues simultaneously.
 The recovery program for co-occurring anxiety and addiction disorder will include numerous levels of care.

-Treatment starts with detox and is followed by an inpatient drug rehab or a partial hospitalization program, followed by aftercare.
+Treatment starts with detox and is followed by an inpatient drug rehab program, followed by aftercare.
 12-step programs and family therapy are also parts of the treatment process.
 These help to strengthen the patient’s support system and rewire them to discover their sense of self-worth.

 People suffering from anxiety and addiction will require professional dual diagnosis treatment to recover fully.
 Our healthcare facilities here at CNV Detox have a high success rate of treating co-occurring disorders like anxiety and addiction.